Barbour ABI Blog

 by Kate Perrin

-Are you targeting your email campaigns at the right audience (through segmentation)?
+• You’re targeting your email marketing campaigns at the right audience?

-Finally, can I check you’re not bombarding your subscribers with too many emails (or the opposite, and your lead has gone cold)?
+• You’re not bombarding your subscribers with too many emails – or the opposite, and your lead has gone cold?

-In that case, low open rates generally indicate that your subject line is not relevant or piquing the interest of your audience.
-And that’s why I’ve picked the perfect subject for my next Marketing Mentors blog.
-Subject lines.
+If the above is checked off, low email open rates generally indicate your subject line is not relevant or piquing the interest of your audience.
+And that’s why I’ve picked the perfect subject for this Marketing Mentors blog – how to write great email subject lines.

 What makes a good subject line?